 Of course, there's no guarantee that every retiring business owner will instantly reap financial rewards from his or her real estate investment, but the property itself can provide some protection nonetheless.

-Natasha Davis, a City National Bank senior wealth planner, cited a client who sold a business but held onto the property in order to seek a more attractive sale price in the future.
+Alan Wolberg, head of Wealth Planning at City National, cited a client who sold a business but held onto the property in order to seek a more attractive sale price in the future.

 Combining present-day benefits with the potential to build wealth long-term can make building ownership particularly powerful.

 By fixing your monthly mortgage payments for a decade or longer, you can hold down costs by protecting your business against rising lease rates, which a landlord could increase annually.
 While you'll have to make a down payment up front, you may well enjoy lower monthly mortgage payments as a building owner than you would with lease payments as a tenant.